 Tony Burton CBE works on a range of community, design and environmental projects.
 Tony is a leading neighbourhood planner and an Independent Examiner.
-He chairs Power to Change - championing community business - and TCV Chestnut Fund.
+He chairs Power to Change - backing community business - and TCV Chestnut Fund and is both a CPRE and Nationwide Foundation trustee.
 He also chairs two Community Review Panels and is Vice Chair of HS2's Independent Design Panel.
 He previously chaired the National Lottery Community Fund and founded Civic Voice - the national charity for the civic movement.